 The objectives of the Anglo-German Financial Services Dialogue is to share practitioners’ knowledge of the factors affecting the competitiveness of financial and related professional services and to engage with policymakers and regulators at supra-national, EU and national levels on issues affecting the competitiveness of the industry.
-The Dialogue is chaired by Sir Winfried Bischoff of the Financial Reporting Council and Dr Lutz Raettig of Morgan Stanley.
+The Dialogue is chaired by Sir Winfried Bischoff, JP Morgan and Gerhard Wiesheu, Frankfurt Main Finance.
 The groups convenes twice per year alternating between the UK and Germany.

 The Dialogue was launched in June 2015 and has identified the following areas of priority: